5 Surprising Ways To Damage Your Credit Score

 Credit scores can be confusing but they’re an important aspect of your financial well-being.
 We all know the major factors affecting your credit score – but what about the minor ones you aren’t aware of?

-Keep reading to learn more about the forgotten and overlooked ways you can damage your credit score.
+To protect your credit, keep reading to learn more about the forgotten and overlooked ways you may be damaging it.

 Not Paying Utilities

-While these non-credit payments won’t boost your credit score, failing to make payments or forgetting to close an account after moving can negatively impact it.
-Not paying on time on your current or old account can result in the utility company reporting your delinquency to the credit bureaus and turning your account over to a collection agency.
+Failing to make your utility payments or forgetting to close an account after moving can negatively impact your credit score.
+Not paying a current or old account on time can result in the utility company turning it over to a collection agency and then reporting your delinquency to the credit bureaus.

 If you’re moving soon, set a reminder on your calendar to call your previous utility company 30 days after the move to make sure everything is completely paid off.